Table of contents

 For those making a direct trademark application, the TPO examines the trademark application regarding the absolute grounds for refusal ex-officio.
 Where the application terms are completely fulfilled and the TPTO does not reject the application within the scope of absolute ground for refusal, the application will be published in the monthly Official Trademark Bulletin (“Bulletin”).

 Within two months beginning from the publication date, relevant parties can file opposition to the trademark application before the TPTO.
-If no opposition is filed within this term or is rejected by the TPTO, the trademark will be registered upon the payment of the registry fee and the registration will be published in the Bulletin.
+If no opposition is filed within this timeframe and it is not rejected by the TPTO, the trademark will be registered upon the payment of the registry fee and the registration will be published in the Bulletin.

 The refusal decision of TPO regarding the opposition against the trademark application can be appealed before the Re-examination and Evaluation Board (“Board”) of TPTO within two months.